davesnuthouse/redDKP/README.md

 Missing functionality I want to add ASAP:
-1. Cap on weekly ontime, attendance and bench values
+1. (Done) Cap on weekly ontime, attendance
 2. A prettier way to handle the tell/whisper option?
 3. Information on the DKP tab that shows the last time that users data was synced successfully
 4. Ability for folks to whisper an editor with "what's my DKP?" and get a whisper reply